 “We have been telling stories for more than 115 years, so it is important that our stories continue to be relevant for future consumers.
 It is about telling unique stories, relevant stories, and stories that reach an audience”, says Allan Mathson Hansen, CEO of Nordisk Film.

-Unbiased journalism with a true impact is at the center in TV 2, Norway’s leading commercial broadcaster.
-TV 2 delivers a wide range of public service programming, including daily news, current affairs and documentaries.
-TV 2 is also behind TV 2 Nyhetskanalen, the only 24-hours news channel in Norway and the obvious first choice for breaking news - a channel that saw a strong increase in viewers during the Covid-19 crisis, when accurate, continuous news journalism was of the utmost importance to the population.
+Unbiased journalism with a true impact is at the centre in TV 2, Norway’s leading commercial broadcaster.
+TV 2 delivers a wide range of public service programming, including daily news, current affairs, and documentaries.
+TV 2 is also behind TV 2 Nyhetskanalen, the only 24-hours news channel in Norway and the obvious first choice for breaking news.
 TV 2’s journalism and news programmes are thus an important part of Norwegian society and the public conversation.

-Some of the best authors have found their home at our Danish publishing house Lindhardt og Ringhof, which publishes books within fiction, non-fiction, translated fiction and children’s books.
-With a team of experienced, ambitious and innovative editors, Lindhardt og Ringhof works closely with all the different storytellers in developing their books and enabling them to reach a large audience.
-An demand for the written book is undiminished.
-During Covid-19, book sales where up with more than 10%.
+Some of the best authors have found their home at our publishing houses Cappelen Damm in Norway and Lindhardt og Ringhof in Denmark, which publish books within fiction, non-fiction, translated fiction and children’s books.
+With teams of experienced, ambitious, and innovative editors, the two publishing houses work closely with all the different storytellers in developing their books and enabling them to reach a large audience.